 (e) $25,000 for any taxable event or transaction in the case of any other tax.

 (f) For purposes of M.G.L. c.
 58A, § 7B, the amount of any tax or excise placed in dispute does not include any interest, penalty, or addition to tax imposed by M.G.L. c.
 62C or any statue referred to in M.G.L. c.
 62C, § 2.
 If, however, only the imposition or the amount of interest and/or penalties is in dispute, the interest and penalties shall not exceed $25,000 for any period or transaction as specified in (a) through (e) above.

 If the amount in dispute exceeds these limitations, but not substantially, and the appellant is willing to limit his or her potential abatement to the applicable qualifying amount, the small claims procedure may be elected in accordance with M.G.L. c.
 58A, § 7B(f).
 Amounts in dispute exceeding the qualifying limits by ten (10) percent or less shall be presumed not to be substantial for these purposes.
 Amounts exceeding the qualifying limits by more than ten (10) percent shall be presumed to be substantial for these purposes.

 At any time at least 30 days prior to the commencement of the hearing, a party who has previously filed, after January 1, 1999, a petition under the formal procedure pursuant to M.G.L. c.
 58A, § 7, but who qualifies and now wishes to elect the small claims procedure, may request by motion that the proceedings be transferred to the small claims procedure.

-(2) A party electing the small claims procedure shall file a petition containing a statement of the facts, the amount claimed in abatement and the reason or reasons the party disagrees with the Commissioner of Revenue's refusal to abate.
+(2) The appellant shall file a petition containing a statement of the facts, the amount claimed in abatement and the reason or reasons the party disagrees with the Commissioner of Revenue's refusal to abate.
 The petition shall also include at least the following information:

 (a) the taxpayer's social security number or identification number;